mobidian/QuidIn-Day-trading-software/README.md

 # QuidIn-Day-trading-software-C#
 I designed and developed this software in Oct 2019 before the COVID pandemic.<br>
-It used to communicate with a NodeJs server for authentication and piping Intrinio real-time and historical data on the US Stock market and was able to carry out financial asset management and PL analysis shortly.<br>
+It used to communicate with a NodeJs server for authentication, marshalling and transferring Intrinio real-time and historical data on the US Stock market and was able to carry out financial asset management and PL analysis shortly.<br>
 An ML algorithm was implemented there for forecasting the candles. <br>

 ## Statement of the problem